C-Ditech/.github/profile/README.md

 <a href="https://figma.com/" target="_blank" rel="noreferrer"> <img src="https://brandslogos.com/wp-content/uploads/images/large/figma-logo.png" alt="figma" width="25" height="40"/> </a>
 <a href="https://git-scm.com/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/git-scm/git-scm-icon.svg" alt="git" width="40" height="40"/> </a>

-Or if you want to see the detail about mobile development, please check on [MD repository](https://github.com/C-Ditech/MD)
+Or if you want to see the detail about mobile development, please check on [MD repository &rarr;](https://github.com/C-Ditech/MD)

 ## Project Plan 📌
 See the [projects github &rarr;](https://github.com/orgs/C-Ditech/projects/1) for a list of plan and the timeline for this project.